-Kept in a hard outer shell, The Pixar Treasures written by Tim Hauser and published by Disney Editions, is full of 64 pages of candid/press and advertising photos.
+Kept in a hard outer shell, The Pixar Treasures written by Tim Hauser and published by Disney Editions is full of 64 pages of candid/press and advertising photos.
 With information from the beginnings of Pixar until the release of UP, this book has it all.
-Fun fact - if you look closely in the photo below (one photo to the left of the bottom-right image) you can see a photo of what seems to be of a Brave research trip - what do you think?
+Fun fact – if you look closely at the photo below (one photo to the left of the bottom-right image) you can see a photo of what seems to be a Brave research trip – what do you think?

 Chapter One “Inspiration surrounds us”

 Discussing the cycle of inspiration and how it began with memories of Walt Disney films, Ed Catmull states “Our story and production are derivatives of the Walt Disney ‘school’ of animated film making.
 Just like the Disney classics, Pixar’s films are made for family audiences the world over – and, most importantly, for the child in everyone.”

 One of my favorite photos on this page is that of Pixarian Jason Deamer working at his desk.
 I am so inspired by his work as a character designer, he is a true artist and I was really happy to see a glimpse at him working on his craft.